Registering Items From External Storage

 - For AWS S3, exclude the bucket name.
 For example if the full path to your file is

-: The name of the resulting dataset item as it appears in Darwin.
+name: The name of the resulting dataset item as it appears in Darwin.
 This can be any name you choose, but we strongly recommend giving files the same or similar names to the externally stored files

 Every image uploaded in read-write will generate a thumbnail in your external storage at the location specified by your configured storage prefix.
 For example, in an AWS S3 bucket: